 Of course, these values are only rules of thumb.
 It always depends on your site : A shop page with 50 products - that is, 50 or more images and descriptive texts - naturally loads slower than an imprint page that consists only of text.

 Therefore I can only advise: Also test the sites of your direct competitors and your role models.
 In this way, you will receive comparative values within the industry.

 Calculating mean values - Now it's time for the nitty-gritty

 Unfortunately, the overview explained above only shows the results of a single measurement.
 And you remember: single, isolated values can lead you astray.
 That is why you have carried out at least three consecutive measurements for the test of your site .
 And the averages of these three measurements are the best approximations you can get for your page load time.

 And don't worry: creating the averages only takes the push of a button:

 Now you get an initially confusing amount of data from so-called plots.
 And these are exactly the results you want to have.
 In principle, this new overview is the same for all values.
 So once you understand how to read them, they are anything but confusing.

 As you can see, all three measured values (1-3) are plotted here in a diagram (remarkable is especially the difference between measuring point 1 and measuring point 3).
 Above the plot is the value to which the diagram refers (4).
 In this case the perceived load time(Document Complete or Load Time).
 The number in the Mean column now describes the average value of the load time across all three measurements (5).
 This average is the most valuable info you can get about your site .

-By the way: By ticking the Repeat box you can also get the values for the loading time with and without caching.
+By the way: By clicking on Box Repeat you can also get the values for the loading time with and without caching.
 And if you want to find the results for the other values: Just search for "First Byte" and "Start Render" via your browser search (CTRL+F for PCs and cmd+f for Macs).

 Interim conclusion: A lot of work for particularly valuable data